nextcloud/all-in-one/readme.md

 You can install AIO in reverse proxy mode where is also documented how to get it running using the ACME DNS-challenge for getting a valid certificate for AIO.
 See the [reverse proxy documentation](./reverse-proxy.md).
 (Meant is the `Caddy with ACME DNS-challenge` section).
 Also see https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs#getting-a-custom-caddy-build for additional docs on this topic.

 ### How to run Nextcloud locally?
 No domain wanted, or wanting intranet access within your LAN.
 If you do not want to open Nextcloud to the public internet, you may have a look at the following documentation on how to set it up locally: [local-instance.md](./local-instance.md), but keep in mind you're still required to have https working properly.
-This is not recommended due to all of the features bundled into AIO.

 ### Can I use an ip-address for Nextcloud instead of a domain?
 No and it will not be added.
 If you only want to run it locally, you may have a look at the following documentation: [local-instance.md](./local-instance.md) for configuration without a traditional domain.
 Or, [consider using NextcloudPi](nextcloudpi.com) for ip-address access locally (because it bundles fewer features than AIO).